AmpersandTarski/RAP/README.md

 ## Deploy RAP4 on your own machine

 You can deploy RAP4 yourself by following these instructions:
+Last verified by Fran Slot, 13 March 2023.

 ### Assumptions